kubeflow/website/content/docs/started/getting-started.md

 desktop or server).

 ### Installing Kubeflow on a public cloud

+Choose the Kubeflow deployment guide for your chosen cloud:

   * To use Kubeflow on Google Cloud Platform (GCP) and Kubernetes Engine (GKE), follow the [GCP deployment guide](/docs/gke/deploy/).